 7. Wireshark | Network Sniffing

-Network sniffing or packet monitoring is important from an attacker’s as well as security professional’s perspective to carry out a successful sniffing attack.
-In network monitoring, assessing the contents of the packets that are being transferred is the key to spy on the network or to detect suspicious packets within the network.
+Network sniffing or packet monitoring is important from an attacker’s as well as a security professional’s perspective to carry out a successful sniffing attack.
+In network monitoring, assessing the contents of the packets that are being transferred is the key to spying on the network or detecting suspicious packets within the network.

 Preparing for the CEH Exam?
-Learn to crack the CEH Exam in your first attempt.
+Learn to crack the CEH Exam on your first attempt.

 8. SET | Social Engineering | Phishing